openhab/openhab-docs/_addons_bindings/homematic/readme.md

 # Homematic Binding

 This is the binding for the [eQ-3 Homematic Solution](http://www.eq-3.de/).
-This binding allows you to integrate, view, control and configure all Homematic devices in Eclipse Smarthome.
+This binding allows you to integrate, view, control and configure all Homematic devices in Eclipse SmartHome.

 ## Supported Bridges